danxhuber/isles25/logistics/index.md

 ### Conference venue
 Talks will be held in the 300-seat auditorium of Department of Art and Art History (Room ART132) at the University of Hawaiʻi (UH) at Mānoa.
 Posters, coffee breaks and lunch will be held on the second floor of the nearby campus center.
 UH Mānoa campus has numerous outdoor seating areas, which can be freely used for informal meetings, lunch and coffee.
 Participants requiring dedicated breakout rooms should contact the LOC (<tasc7@hawaii.edu>).

+###  Conference dinner

+The conference dinner will be held at [Waikīkī Aquarium](https://www.waikikiaquarium.org).
+The Sunday reception will be held at the Institute for Astronomy.
+Further details to follow.

 ### Air travel

 Conference participants should plan to travel to Daniel K. Inouye International Airport (HNL).
 The airport is approximately 8 miles or 12 kilometers from UH Mānoa and Waikīkī.
 Typical taxi or rideshare fares from the airport to the city range between $20-$40.